 Title Research: The All Items Report

 On the Stats page (which we’ll talk about in depth later), there is a report called the All Items Report.
 It captures the whole story of adoptions on your campus.
 It shows the department, course, section, ISBN, title, requirement level, author, edition, timestamp, and comment to both stores and students for every adoption in the term.
+It will also show you the Approval Status from the Title Research page.
 You can run and filter and sort this report in many different ways to produce important adoption information.
 Let’s talk about the Deleted Items Report next.